 A well-run bank would be able to raise the subordinated debt at little or no net cost -- i.e., the funds would cost the bank about the same as they would yield when invested in loans or other assets.
-A bank that took greater than normal risks would have to pay a premium for the subordinated debt.
+A bank that took greater than normal risks - whether on or off the balance sheet - would have to pay a premium for the subordinated debt.
 A bank that took excessive risks would not be able to obtain the subordinated debt at any price and would thus be precluded from growing.
 In this fashion, the marketplace would impose a very real discipline on bank behavior.
 Subordinated creditors, who unlike stockholders do not share in the rewards of successful risk-taking, will be very discerning in providing and pricing capital.